robwco/workshop-marketing/index.md

 </form>
 -->

-## Sign up to get high-quality gig leads by email

 <div class="photo-benny" style="float:right; padding: .5em;">
 	<img src="/images/me-and-benny.JPG" align="right" style="margin: 1em 0 0 .5em; width:13em; border-radius: 5px;"><br>

 	<cite style="font-size: 15px; font-style: normal; margin: 0 0 3em 1em; color: #6E6E6E;">That's me and Benny in Lake Tahoe.</cite>
 </div>

 Getting fired hit me like a ton of bricks.
-I still remember the copy machine going off in the background moments after my boss told me he was letting me go.
+I still remember the copy machine going off moments after my boss told me he was letting me go.
 In fact, that buzzing sound is etched in my memory.
 Why?
 It was a wake-up call.
 I realized on that day that full-time employees have no control.

 A lot has changed since becoming self-employed but one thing hasn’t.
 My desire to gain more control over my future.
 The point of this site is to help you get more control of yours right now.